kevinlinstrum001/documentation/documents/Klinswork Documentation Viewer/projects/operations/Task Assignment and Tracking/README.md

 - Registry / Resource Activity / architecture effects have been reconciled through Stage 7;
 - the RES-013 employee-data location correction has been preserved through Resource history.

-### Remaining in `WORK-0001`

-- reconcile this final Project README creation-time status language;
-- finish the formal Work Implementation Session record;
-- review the `WORK-0001` completion rule;
+### WORK-0001 closure

+`WORK-0001` completed on 2026-08-16 after the final Project README synchronization was verified.

-- close the formal session and Work Unit if the completion rule remains satisfied.
+The Work Unit Registry is the authority for its completed/closed state. `WUA-0010` records formal session closure and Work Unit completion.

 ### Deliberately deferred